Kmoran1512/Math-Battle/README.md

 ## A Turn

   Each turn begins with your gold cap increasing by one (if you had 3 gold last turn, then this turn you will have four).
-However, you can never have more than 10 gold, and any gold you don't use this turn wont cary over to next turn. <br/>
+However, you can never have more than 7 gold, and any gold you don't use this turn wont cary over to next turn. <br/>
   Each turn is made up of three phases Buying and Selling, Battle, and Damage.

-### Buying and Selling
+### Buying

   Once you have your gold for the turn you can buy any minion you want for 3 gold, and if you have a minion that you no longer want you can sell it for one gold.
 You can only command seven minions at once, so selling minions that aren't as strong as some that you can buy is not a bad idea.
   If you don't want to buy any minions, instead you can buy a new level.
 The first turn a level is available it costs the same as the level number, but the start of every turn also reduces the cost by one.
 Not only does leveling up mean you'll do more damage when you win a fight, but you can also hire stronger minions to fight for your team.
   Lastly, you only have one minute in this phase so use your time wisely.

-### Battle
+### Attack

   After the Buying and Selling phase is over the battle begins.
 You face-off in a one-v-one against a random opponent until only one players minions remain.
   This phase is completely automated and random, so your minions will take care of all of the battling for you.

-### Damage
+### Block

   Once there is a winner in the battle the loser takes damage equal to the number of minions the winner still has plus the level of the winner.
 Once a player's health is reduced to zero they are out of the game and they have to start a new game.